Federal Work Study at UNF

 Federal Work Study (FWS) is a need-based federally-funded part-time employment program which allows eligible students to earn money to help pay for education expenses.
 Undergraduate, Graduate, Post Baccalaureate and Doctoral students are eligible to participate in Federal Work Study at UNF.
 Students must complete the Free Application for Federal Student Aid (FAFSA) each year to be considered for federal financial aid, including FWS.
 You may email firstname.lastname@example.org from your secure UNF email account and ask to be evaluated for the fall and/or spring terms.

 Federal Work Study awarding starts after the end of the add/drop period each term.
 If you do not see a FWS award as part of your financial aid package on your myWings, email email@example.com to be considered for these funds.

 Please note: FWS is not offered during the summer terms.

-The FWS amount listed is the maximum amount you may earn for both Fall and Spring semesters.
-FWS cannot be used to pend tuition, fees, or other charges.
+The FWS amount listed is the maximum amount you may earn for both fall and spring terms.
+FWS cannot be used to pend tuition, fees or other charges.

-Federal Work Study employees* who are enrolled at least half-time during a semester are qualified for the FICA exemption.
-Student employees who qualify for this exemption will not have Social Security or Medicare taxes deducted from their pay checks.
-Federal Income Tax withholding will still be deducted from a student employee's pay check.
-The FICA exemption will be maintained through the end of any academic breaks no longer than five weeks long.
+Federal Work-Study employees are eligible for the FICA exemption.
+Student employees who qualify for this exemption will not have Social Security or Medicare taxes deducted from their paychecks.
+Federal Income Tax withholding will still be deducted from a Federal Work Study employee's paycheck.